addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

    * - Component
      - Applicable Costs
      - Notes
-   * - VPC (including subnets, Route Tables and IntenetGateways).
+   * - VPC (including Subnets, Route Tables and IntenetGateways).
      - None
-     -
-        + AWS does not charge for the basic VPC building blocks used in this exercise.
+     - AWS does not charge for the basic VPC building blocks used in this exercise.
-        + We will be leaving this configuration in place to support ex-003.
+   * - NAT Gateway
+     - Between $0.045 and $ 0.093 per hour, depending on Region.
+     - During this exercise, we will creating a NAT Gateway.
+It should not need to run for more than hour or so.
+   * - NAT Gateway
+     - Between $0.045 and $ 0.093 per GB of data processed, depending on Region.
+     - During this exercise, we will creating a NAT Gateway.
+It should not need to run for more than hour or so.

 Limits
 ------